jbl31/capverslavenir/r1-log.md

 Modified a bit the CSS + created Post entity using doctrine.
 Started to write my final document in parallel also because its a long way to finish it.

+## R1D8

+Played  with entities (generated them), created the database, played with the symfony documentation, as always :)